faizal3199/dns-setup/README.md

 # dnscrypt-proxy

-Docker container used mainly for testing purposes.
+Docker image used mainly for testing purposes.

 Uses scaleway and cloudflare as upstream DNS providers.